 According to the International Accounting Standards Board (IASB), listed companies are estimated to have around $3.3 trillion of leasing commitments, over 85 percent of which are off-balance sheet.
 Leasing obligations for a specific company can range from a few million dollars (on the low end) to tens of billions of dollars (on the high end).
 For example, Walgreens and AT&T each have over $30 billion in operating leasing obligations, while Hershey and Harley Davidson each have only a little more than $50 million in operating leases.

 The deadline for applying the new standards is the end of 2019.
 However, actual deadlines will vary depending upon your fiscal year.
 For companies whose fiscal years end on December 31 the deadline will be in 2019.
 For companies whose fiscal years end March 30, June 30, or September 30, the deadline will be the respective dates in 2020.

 A wealth of excellent documentation has been produced on the technical accounting aspects of the new lease accounting standards.
 The boards (FASB and IASB) have each published impact analysis studies and detailed accounting examples in addition to the actual standards documentation itself.
 Each of the Big Four (PWC, EY, Deloitte, and KPMG) have also published excellent perspectives, discussions, and guides to interpret the standards.

-See a list of the Top 10 List of Resources and Guides on the New Lease Accounting Standards.
+See the Top Resources and Guides from the Standards Boards and Big 4 on the New Lease Accounting Standards.

 FAQs – How to Implement the New Lease Accounting Rules